 Optimal Months for Polar Bear Sightings in Alaska

-September, October, and November are the optimal months for polar bear sightings in Alaska, which are marked under the fall season.
+September, October, and November are the optimal months and best time to spot them, which are marked under the fall season.

 Polar Bear Watching Times Alaska

-The Peak Polar Bear Viewing in Alaska depends on the location and the time of day:
+The peak viewing depends on the location and the best time of day

 Early morning:

-It is the Best time for spotting polar bears in the Arctic National Wildlife Refuge and the Northern Alaska Peninsula.
+It is the best time for spotting them in the Arctic National Wildlife Refuge and the Northern Alaska Peninsula.

 Late afternoon:

-The best time for spotting polar bears in the western and northern coasts of Alaska, including the Bering Sea and the Chukchi Sea.
+The best time for spotting them in the western and northern coasts of Alaska, including the Bering Sea and the Chukchi Sea.

 Alaska Polar Bear Tour Seasons